There’s a lot of attention going on for people who are self-employed and only work for one company in 2020.

 - Give paid holiday allowances;

-- Provide benefits like maternity leave and sick pay.
+- Provide benefits such as maternity leave and sick pay.

 Can You Be Self-Employed and Only Work for One Company?

-If you are just starting out as self-employed, then it is perfectly possible that you only work for one Company while you are searching for new work.
+If you are just starting out on your own, then it is perfectly possible that you are self-employed but working for one Company while you are searching for new clients.

-HMRC have certain rules to determine whether you are self-employed or employed (regardless of how you are being paid).
+They have certain rules to determine whether you are self-employed or employed.

 You are considered self-employed if you’re: